Johnny2136/100-days-of-code/rules.md

 ### *I will code for at least an hour every day for the next 100 days.*

 #### Start Date
-July 26th, 2018.
-[PUT YOUR DATE HERE]
+July 25th, 2018.
+[July 25th, 2018]

 ## Additional Rules ( Well, If you are really hard core, me I look at them as guidelines :smile:)
-1. I will tweet about my progress every day -> using the hashtag #100DaysOfCode (sorry I don't tweet... will post to my blog though.)
+1. I will tweet about my progress every day -> using the hashtag #100DaysOfCode (sorry I don't tweet OK I'll Tweet!... and post to my blog everyday.)
 2. If I code at work, that time won't count towards the challenge.
 (If I coded at work I wouldn't need the 100 day challange :boom:)
 3. I will push code to GitHub every day so that anyone can see my progress.(I'm good with this! :thumbsup:)
 4. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.
 (I'm good with this :thumbsup:)
 5. I will work on real projects, facing real challenges.
 The time spent doing tutorials, online courses and other similar resources will NOT count towards this challenge.
-(If you've just started learning to code, read [FAQ](FAQ.md)) (Ok WOAH! :Stop: Coding is coding in my book, and some of those exercises are real problems!)
+(If you've just started learning to code, read [FAQ](FAQ.md)) (Ok WOAH! :Stop: Coding is coding in my book, and some of those exercises are real problems! also the projects are killers, one React.js one took several days!)

 ## Ideas to make this challenge more effective
 1. To increase the chances of success, it's a requirement that you add a link to each of the day posts in the [log](log.md).
 It can be a link to a commit on GitHub, a link to a blog post :thumbsup: